Alabama executes a man who said he was guilty of rape and murder and deserved to die

-ATMORE, Ala. — (AP) — An Alabama man who dropped his appeals and said he deserved to die for the rape and murder of a woman in 2010 was put to death Thursday evening.
+ATMORE, Ala. — (AP) — An Alabama man who dropped his appeals and said he deserved to die for a 2010 rape and murder was executed Thursday evening, using his final words to apologize to the woman he killed.

-James Osgood, 55, was pronounced dead at 6:35 p.m.
-CDT following a lethal injection at a south Alabama prison, authorities said.
+James Osgood, 55, was pronounced dead at 6:35 p.m. following a three-drug injection at a south Alabama prison, authorities said.

 A jury in 2014 convicted Osgood of capital murder in the death of Tracy Lynn Brown in Chilton County.
 Prosecutors said Osgood cut her throat after he and his girlfriend sexually assaulted her.